-Regularly assessing the health of your company is essential.
-To help you make that assessment, you should know how to make a working capital calculation.
-Once you know how to calculate working capital, you can make changes that will benefit your company in the long run.
+Once you master how to calculate working capital, you can instill changes that will benefit your company in the long run.

 What Is Working Capital?

 Components of Working Capital

-Typical assets that can be calculated in the formula include cash, accounts receivable, inventory, prepaid expenses and marketable securities.
+Typical assets include cash, accounts receivable, inventory, prepaid expenses and marketable securities.
 These are things that can be converted into cash within a year or less, both tangible and intangible.

 Liabilities, on the other hand, are short-term financial obligations that the company must pay within a year or less.
 Examples of liabilities include accounts payable, taxes, lines of credit, sales taxes owed, short-term loans, the current portion of long-term debt and customer deposits.